rclone/rclone/docs/content/flags.md

       --syslog                               Use Syslog for logging
-      --syslog-facility string               Facility for syslog, e.g. KERN,USER,... (default "DAEMON") --temp-dir string                      Directory rclone will use for temporary files (default "/tmp") --terminal-color-mode                  Mode for colors (and other ANSI codes) in terminal output AUTO|ALWAYS|NEVER (default AUTO)
-      --timeout duration                     IO idle timeout (default 5m0s) --tpslimit float                       Limit HTTP transactions per second to this --tpslimit-burst int                   Max burst of transactions for --tpslimit (default 1)
+      --syslog-facility string               Facility for syslog, e.g. KERN,USER,... (default "DAEMON") --temp-dir string                      Directory rclone will use for temporary files (default "/tmp") --timeout duration                     IO idle timeout (default 5m0s) --tpslimit float                       Limit HTTP transactions per second to this --tpslimit-burst int                   Max burst of transactions for --tpslimit (default 1)